NBKelly/2022_AdventOfCode/README.md

 | Day 01  | You're minding your own business on a boat when Santa (now black) has his keys go flying over the edge.
 To find his keys, we start by performing a depth analysis of the ocean floor using a handy submarine.
 Because this measurement wasn't useful, we then need to smooth/aggregate that data.
 | Day 02  | Today we learnt to pilot the submarine.
 The course is pre-programmed, so we just need to figure out where we are going.
 To make matters worse, the manual is in chinese, so we calculated the wrong number the first time.
 | Day 03  | The submarine appears to be faulty (cheap chinese merchandise), so we run a diagnostic.
 We're concerned with the **power consumption** and the **life support rating** of the vessel.
+| Day 04  | 1.5km below the surface, a giant squid has grappled our submarine (revenge for chinese fishery practices).
+Eric decides it wants to play bingo.
+We use the bingo program on the ship to print a set of boards and draws, and then game the system to see the best ways to win and lose.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).